deeplearning4j/deeplearning4j/benchmark.md

 ## ETL

 On our examples, we don't make the ETL asynchronous, because the point of examples is to keep them simple.
 But for real world problems, you need to do that.
-Asynchronous ETL means TK...

 ## Python